RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Essentially, this is the same level required under s63 (Civil – Maker not available:  person who heard / saw/ perceived previous representation can give evidence of the asserted fact.)
       - This is because of the notions of fairness to the Defendant.
     - s65(8) is designed to promote the admission of exonerating statements of the alleged victim, confessions of 3rd parties and statements of deceased persons.
-    - s65(9) provides the Prosecution the ability to ‘reply’ to any material adduced by the Defendant under s65(8), by adducing its own Hearsay evidence that qualifies or explains the Defendant’s s65(8) evidence.
+    - s65(9) provides the Prosecution the ability to 'reply' to any material adduced by the Defendant under s65(8), by adducing its own Hearsay evidence that qualifies or explains the Defendant's s65(8) evidence.
   - s 66 Exception to Hearsay Rule
     - s66 Criminal proceedings, if maker of representation is available
       - (2) If that person (Maker) has been or is to be called to give evidence, the Hearsay Rule does not apply to evidence of the representation that is given by: